Alek Thomas Player Props: Diamondbacks vs. Reds

 Alek Thomas At The Plate

-- Thomas has 10 doubles, two triples, five home runs and nine walks while hitting .225.
+- Thomas has 11 doubles, two triples, six home runs and nine walks while hitting .230.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.